-These channels can help to democratize access to high quality dermatologic care, alleviate certain capacity limitations currently within dermatology and the related long lead times for dermatology specialist appointment availability, and improve the delivery of care to patients with ease of use, improved commute and wait times, and reduced patient fear that can accompany referrals to dermatology specialists.
+These channels can help to democratize access to high quality dermatologic care, alleviate certain dermatologist capacity limitations and the related long lead times for dermatology specialist appointment availability.
+These channels can also improve the delivery of care to patients with ease of use, improved commute and wait times, and reduced patient fear that can accompany referrals to dermatology specialists.

 Establish distribution partnerships for primary care.
 A substantial portion of dermatology is practiced in primary care.
-Based on the adoption progress we make within dermatology and integrated primary care networks, we plan to eventually access the primary care market more broadly by potentially establishing distribution relationships with companies that focus on this physician call point.
-An ideal partner would have several hundred sales professionals in the aggregate who access the primary care market, and ideally have experience selling genomic diagnostic products.
-Alternatively, we may plan to hire sales representatives to make direct calls to primary care offices.
+Based on the adoption progress we make within dermatology and integrated primary care networks, we plan to eventually access the primary care market more broadly by potentially establishing distribution relationships with companies that focus on these physicians.
+An ideal partner would have several hundred total sales professionals who access the primary care market with experience selling genomic diagnostic products.
+Alternatively, we may hire sales representatives to make direct calls to primary care offices.
+We recently announced an agreement with Sonora Quest that allows them to be the exclusive laboratory in Arizona to offer the DMT to its vast network of healthcare providers.

 Expand our product offerings.
 We have developed a platform that provides genomic analysis of the skin using our noninvasive Smart Sticker platform as the sample collection method.
-This platform can be used to develop multiple products based on the same sample collection method, and it only requires different genomic markers to be assayed in our CLIA-certified laboratory.
-We are currently working to complete development of additional products, which includes an assessment of non-pigmented lesions for basal cell and squamous cell cancers as well as products that assess precancerous genomic changes associated with sun UV exposure to the skin.
+This platform can be used to develop multiple products based on the same sample collection method, as it only requires different genomic markers to be assayed in our CLIA-certified laboratory.
+We are currently developing additional products, which includes an assessment of non-pigmented lesions for basal cell and squamous cell cancers and products that assess precancerous genomic changes associated with UV sun exposure.
 In addition, we are working to develop tests for inflammatory diseases of the skin.

 Expand our marketing of research services to pharmaceutical companies.
-Our platform is used by several pharmaceutical companies to facilitate their development of new targeted therapeutics in dermatology.
-Our Smart Sticker helps identify biomarker treatment responses, track side effects, and identify patients that respond to the therapy.
-We plan to hire additional business development professionals to sell these services to the pharmaceutical industry.
-We have recently branded our service offering as DermTech Stratum and are now offering additional services and capabilities.
-These efforts will include the participation in additional industry conferences and the presentation of our platform and data at additional medical conferences.
-Additionally, our collaborations with pharmaceutical partners may result in the introduction of complementary or companion diagnostic products for the partners' therapeutic candidates that reach the commercial market.
+Our platform is used by several pharmaceutical companies to facilitate development of new targeted therapeutics in dermatology.
+Our Smart Sticker helps identify biomarkers, the assessment of which may inform treatment responses, track side effects, and identify patients that respond to therapy.
+We have branded our research service offering as DermTech Stratum and are offering additional services and capabilities.
+Our collaborations with pharmaceutical partners may result in the introduction of complementary or companion diagnostic products for the partners' therapeutic candidates that reach the commercial market.